-Paperwork Reduction Act Statement - This information collection meets the requirements of 44 U.S.C. § 3507, as amended by section 2 of the Paperwork Reduction Act of 1995.
-You do not need to answer these questions unless we display a valid Office of Management and Budget control number.
+Paperwork Reduction Act Statement

+This information collection meets the requirements of 44 U.S.C. § 3507, as amended by section 2 of the Paperwork Reduction Act of 1995.
+You do not need to answer these questions unless we display a valid Office of Management and Budget (OMB) control number.
 We estimate that it will take about 45 minutes to read the instructions, gather the facts, and answer the questions.
-SEND OR BRING THE COMPLETED FORM TO YOUR LOCAL SOCIAL SECURITY OFFICE.
-The office is listed under U. S. Government agencies in your telephone directory or you may call Social Security at 1-800-772-1213 (TTY 1-800-325-0778).
-You may send comments on our time estimate above to: SSA, 6401 Security Blvd, Baltimore, MD 21235-6401.
-Send only comments relating to our time estimate to this address, not the completed form.
+Send only comments relating this burden estimate or any other aspect of this collection, including suggestions for reducing this burden to: SSA, 6401 Security Blvd, Baltimore, MD 21235-6401.